chaithuzz2/GMM-Star-Quasar/README.md

 Star - quasar classification using Gaussian Mixture Models

-I wroote a Gaussian mixtures based model to classify stars and quasars using photometric color measurements provided by Sloan Digital Sky Suvey.
+I wrote a Gaussian mixtures based model to classify stars and quasars using photometric color measurements provided by Sloan Digital Sky Suvey.

 The repository contains three python source files and a data folder in which we have the training data for our method.